 Or are you feeling something else?
 Whisper it lest she disappear, but might that something actually be the muse descending?

-In 1665, Isaac Newton found himself working from home due to the closure of Cambridge University during the Bubonic plague.
+In 1665, Isaac Newton found himself working from home following the closure of Cambridge University, during the Bubonic plague.
 After time spent sticking blunt needles into his eye (seriously) and watching apples fall from trees, he managed not only to explain gravity, but also to develop theories on optics and calculus that irrevocably changed our understanding of the universe.
 Not bad considering all we've managed to do today is upload an Instagram story and watch three episodes of Pointless Celebrities on BBC iPlayer.

-So, what of the socially distant musician?
+So, what about the socially distant musician?
 What have these produced?
 An awful lot, it turns out.
 What follows is our curated list of bands and solo artists who (owing to a series of unfortunate events) managed to write, record and release superb albums in complete isolation.

 Basically, we've no excuse now.
 Do not pass go, do not collect £200 and do not visit Twitter or Snapchat.
 Read these stories for inspiration, then pick up your instrument.
 Get to work.